Why One Diverse Candidate Isn't Enough: Broadsheet for June 24

 Fortune

-Meet Dr. Marijuana Pepsi: The woman who defied critics and wrote her dissertation on unusual names
+Meet Dr. Marijuana Pepsi: The woman who defied critics and wrote her dissertation on unusual names Washington Post